Jhiggin/Jhiggin/README.md

 ## Hi there 👋

-I work in the Business Intelligence and Data Engineering space.
+I work in the Data Engineering, Data Analytics, and Data Warehousing space.
 You'll see a wide range of things I'm working on here, centered around teaching others within the community things that I have learned over the years.

 ### Place you cand find me
 * [Twitter](https://twitter.com/codenamesql)